 What’s in a name?
 When I found out I was moving to Austin, one of the most dog-friendly and vegan-friendly cities in the US, I knew it would be home!
-My love of animals doesn’t end with pets, and Austin seemed like the perfect place to focus my business to reflect my love of dogs and other animals, my vegan lifestyle, and commitment to preserving and protecting the environment.
+My love of animals doesn’t end with dogs, and Austin seemed like the perfect place to focus my business to reflect my love of dogs and other animals, my vegan lifestyle, and commitment to preserving and protecting the environment.
 I created Green Paws Photography as a unique new brand of my primary business, Candid FX Photography.
 Green is the color of nature, life, energy, and the environment.
 At Green Paws Photography we are leading the way in “Green Photography” by providing clients with an animal and Eco-friendly product line.
 We are committed to offering sustainable and ethical products and services to our environmentally and ethically conscience clients.

 My fondness and appreciation for all living creatures led to my concern for the environment and the alarming rate at which we are losing the biodiversity on this plant…60% of all wildlife has been lost in the past 50 years!
 I began paying particular attention to environmental factors that were causing this loss in biodiversity and climate change.
 It was no surprise to find that the livestock industry is responsible for over 20% of global greenhouse gas emissions.
 This is more than the entire transport sector (planes, trains, cars, trucks, buses, etc.) combined.
 Animal agriculture is also responsible for almost 85% of deforestation, the major contributor to air and water pollution, and uses 70% of the world’s fresh water.